AASHISHAG/aashishag.github.io/_posts/2019-8-12-gsoc_week-10+week-11.md

 ### Describe my work briefly

 I am happy to update on my Week 10 and Week 11 progress.
-This period was the most exciting period.
-I spent time training and evaluatig the model and finally running it on CASE HPC.
+This period was the most exciting.
+I spent time training and evaluating the model and finally running it on CASE HPC.

 ### Training

 This was the most crucial part.
-I arranged all the modules namely, MFCC Features, Acoustic Model and Language Model and tested the sequence on a smaller dataset, before putting the model on training on the complete data.
-The training took around 9 days to complete and finally it was 100%.
+I arranged all the modules, namely, MFCC Features, Acoustic Model and Language Model and tested the sequence on a smaller dataset, before putting the model on training on the complete data.
+The training took around nine days to complete, and finally, it was 100%.

 ``` bash
 [steps/nnet3/chain/train.py:519 - train - INFO ] Iter: 5478/5483   Jobs: 1   Epoch: 4.00/4.0 (99.9% complete)   lr: 0.000100   shrink: 0.99799